Gardens play a significant role in our daily lives, providing a space for relaxation and connection with nature.

 This sociable species often engages in playful quarrels with other birds.

-While flying, it showcases a distinct wheeling motion accompanied by a lively twittering song.
+While flying, it showcases a distinct wheeling motion and a lively twittering song.

 The Greenfinch’s diet primarily consists of seeds and nuts, with favorites including peanuts, sunflower hearts and seeds, and nyjer seeds.